SDG-Den/SDG-TERM/docs/SDG-TERM/801-troubleshooting.md

 This breaks if the home directory is not `/home/username`.
 Prefer `$HOME` in these paths.

-## Ghostty Config Filename

-In this repository, the Ghostty config is named `config.ghostty` to prevent editor conflicts and syntax highlighting issues.
-When deployed, it must be renamed to `config` (no extension).
-The install script handles this automatically.

 ## Duplicate Aliases

 The following aliases are defined in both `other/zshrc` and `other/zshconfig.zsh`: